Authentication Web

 To change the color:

-1. Select the checkbox next to the color you want to change.
+1. In the Style tab, select the checkbox in the Customized column next to the color you want to change.

 2. Select the color you want to use:

-• Click the color-picker icon and select the color you want, then click OK.
+• Click the color-picker icon in the Pick color column and select the color you want, then click OK OR

 • Enter the HTML color code (hexadecimal color code) in the text field.